nickfargo/will/src/future.coffee.md

 Transforms an asynchronous function `fn` into a new function that returns a type-equivalent `Promise`.
 Accommodates conventional node-style async methods and callbacks.
-For functions whose callbacks should not expect a leading `error` argument, the `infallible` flag may be set to `true`.

 ( [A], ( Error, [B] → void ) → void ) → ( [A] → Promise [B] )

-if `infallible`:
+For asynchronous functions whose callbacks should not expect a leading `error` argument, the `infallible` flag must be set to `true`.

 ( [A], ( [B] → void ) → void ) → ( [A] → Promise [B] )